Henry Morton Stanley: Dealings with Zanzibari slave traders

-Emin Pasha Relief Expedition (1887 - 1890)
+Emin Pasha Relief Expedition (1887–1890)

 In 1886, Stanley led the Emin Pasha Relief Expedition to "rescue" Emin Pasha, the governor of Equatoria in the southern Sudan, who was threatened by Mahdist forces.
-King Leopold II demanded that Stanley take the longer route via the Congo River, hoping to acquire more territory and perhaps even Equatoria After immense hardships and great loss of life, Stanley met Emin in 1888, charted the Ruwenzori Range and Lake Edward, and emerged from the interior with Emin and his surviving followers at the end of 1890.
-But this expedition tarnished Stanley's name because of the conduct of the other Europeans on the expedition.
+King Leopold II demanded that Stanley take the longer route via the Congo River, hoping to acquire more territory and perhaps even Equatoria.
+After immense hardships and great loss of life, Stanley met Emin in 1888, mapped the Ruwenzori Range and Lake Edward, and emerged from the interior with Emin and his surviving followers at the end of 1890.
+Despite its success, this expedition tarnished Stanley's name because of the conduct of the other Europeans on the expedition.
 Army Major Edmund Musgrave Barttelot was killed by an African porter after behaving with extreme cruelty.
-James Sligo Jameson, heir to Irish whiskey manufacturer Jameson's, bought an 11-year-old girl and offered her to cannibals to document and sketch how she was cooked and eaten.
+James Sligo Jameson, heir to Irish whiskey manufacturer Jameson's, allegedly bought a 10-year-old girl and offered her to cannibals to document and sketch how she was cooked and eaten.
 Stanley found out only when Jameson had died of fever.

 The spread of sleeping sickness across areas of central and eastern Africa that were previously free of the disease has been attributed to this expedition, but this hypothesis has been disputed.
 Sleeping sickness had been endemic in these regions for generations and then flared into epidemics as colonial trade increased trade throughout Africa during the ensuing decades.

 In a number of publications made after the expedition, Stanley asserts that the purpose of the effort was singular; to offer relief to Emin Pasha.
 For example, he writes the following while explaining the final route decision.

-The advantages of the Congo route were about five hundred miles shorter land journey, and less opportunities for deserting.
-It also quieted the fears of the French and Germans that, behind this professedly humanitarian quest, we might have annexation projects.

 However, Stanley's other writings point to a secondary goal which was precisely territorial annexation.
 He writes in his book on the expedition about his meeting with the Sultan of Zanzibar, when he arrived there at the start of the expedition, and a certain matter that was discussed at that meeting.
-At first, he is not explicit on the agenda but it is clear enough.
+At first, he is not explicit on the agenda but it is clear enough:

-We then entered heartily into our business; how absolutely necessary it was that he should promptly enter into an agreement with the English within the limits assigned by Anglo-German treaty.
-It would take too long to describe the details of the conversation, but I obtained from him the answer needed.

 A few pages further in the same book, Stanley explains what the matter was about and this time, he makes it clear that indeed, it had to do with annexation.